myweiii/PLOS_ntds-dataset/README.md

 ---

 `crawler.py` provides a python script for establishing this dataset.
+Crawling figures and pdfs is disabled due to the limitation of disk space.